Updated: June 23, 2022

 2.2.
 Curated Collection Post

 A curated post is when you create a gallery, hand-picked for your audience.
 For example, you are a fashion blogger and you want to create a blog post “15 Inspiring Designers of Bags for This Fall”, where you inspire the users and help them visualize what looks best this fall.
-Don’t forget to attribute the designers, artists, creators, included in your gallery-style post!
+Don’t forget to attribute the designers, artists, and creators, included in your gallery-style post!

 2.3.
 List-Based Post